Do I Need to Check My Tire Pressure More in Colder Weather?

-Driving with low tire pressure is uncomfortable for you and your passengers, but it can also be dangerous and expensive.
+Driving with low tire pressure can make for an uncomfortable ride for you and your passengers, but it can also be dangerous and expensive.
 There are many things that can happen, aside from wear and tear.

-- Takes longer to brake—Continuing to drive despite the decrease in tire pressure can impact your car’s ability to brake effectively.
-Difficulty in braking can not only be dangerous but result in skids on wet pavement.
-If you’re unable to stop in time, you could damage tires from the skid, causing excessive wear and tear.
+- Takes longer to brake—Continuing to drive with decreased tire pressure can impact your car’s ability to brake effectively.
+Difficulty in braking can be dangerous and result in skids or sliding on wet or icy pavement.
+If you’re unable to stop in time, you could damage tires from the skid.

 - Inefficient fuel use—Underinflated tires interact with the road more, resulting in more gas being used to keep your car moving.
 In fact, you’ll lose about 0.1 to 0.2% of gas mileage for every one PSI that is missing from your tires which can add up over time.

 How to Check Tire Pressure

-Checking your tire pressure might seem daunting to keep up with given how rapidly weather changes, but doing regular maintenance helps avoid future breakdowns.
+Checking your tire pressure might seem daunting to keep up with, given how rapidly the weather changes, but doing regular maintenance can help you avoid future breakdowns.
 It’s a relatively simple procedure you can do with an inexpensive tire pressure gauge.
-Here’s how:

-- Use a tire pressure gauge—Most auto shops or department stores like Target or Wal-Mart sell affordable tire pressure gauges to have on hand.
+- Have a tire pressure gauge—Most auto shops or department stores like Target or Walmart sell affordable tire pressure gauges to have on hand.
 The pencil style has a little arm that pops out, or you can get a more expensive digital version.
-Choose the device that makes you feel most comfortable, since you may need to do this task multiple times.
+Choose the device that makes you feel most comfortable since you may need to do this task multiple times.

 - Remove your tire’s valve cap—Once you have confirmed your car’s recommended tire pressure and you have a pressure gauge, it’s time to check the pressure.
 First, find and remove the valve cap of your tires.
 This is a small, black, or silver cover on your tire rim.
-Some vehicles will have a green valve cap signaling the tire has been filled with nitrogen as opposed to oxygen.
+Some vehicles will have a green valve cap signaling the tire has been filled with nitrogen instead of oxygen.
 If your tire has been filled with nitrogen, using a local tire pressure machine can potentially result in your tire experiencing more issues in the long run.

-- Attach the gauge to the valve stem—Take your tire pressure gauge and connect or insert it into the valve stem.
-Your specific gauge should have instructions as well, so be sure to follow them.
-If you’re unsure, check online for videos or instructions for your make and model and tire brand.
-This process won’t damage the tire, so don’t be nervous if you fumble.
+- Attach the gauge to the valve stem—Next, take your tire pressure gauge and connect or insert it into the valve stem.
+Your specific gauge should also have instructions, so be sure to follow them to get the most accurate reading.
+Check online for videos or instructions for your make and model and tire brand if you’re unsure.
+This process won’t damage the tire, so don’t worry if you fumble.

-- Adjust the angle to get a reading—You may hear a hissing sound when inserting the tire pressure gauge.
-This should not happen if the gauge is inserted properly, so adjust the angle until the hissing stops.
+- Adjust the angle to get a reading—You may hear a hissing sound when inserting the tire pressure gauge, which is the ai escaping from the tire via the valve stem.
+If the gauge is inserted properly, this should not happen, so adjust the angle until the hissing stops.

-- Check the reading—Note the reading when you properly insert the gauge.
+- Check the reading—Note the reading once you properly insert the gauge.
 Check if it’s higher or lower than the manufacturer’s recommendation.
 Replace the valve stem’s cap when you’re done!

-- Fill tires if needed—After reading the tire pressure, make any necessary adjustments.
+- Fill or deflate tires as needed—After reading the tire pressure, make any necessary adjustments.
 If your tire pressure is too low, go to the nearest air pump and refill until they’re at the recommended level.
 This does not mean you need to fill them to the maximum level, but they should be above the lower end of the range for the best result.
 If you find that you have overinflated tires, simply release some of the air until you reach your recommended PSI.

 Replacing vs. Repairing Your Tires During the Colder Months

-This benefit is a repair first, meaning the repair facility you visit will use the Tire Industry Association (TIA) will be used to determine whether your tire needs to be repaired or replaced.
+This benefit is a repair first, meaning the repair facility you visit will use the Tire Industry Association (TIA) to determine whether your tire needs to be repaired or replaced.

-- Tire Repair—If your technician or repair facility can safely repair the covered tire can be safely repaired according to TIA repair standards, this would be covered up to $50 per occurrence.
+- Tire Repair—If your technician or repair facility can safely repair the covered tire according to TIA repair standards, this would be covered up to $50 per occurrence.
 The customer is responsible for the remaining balance (if applicable).

 - Tire Replacement—If the covered tire is not repairable per TIA standards, the tire replacement cost will be covered up to $125 per occurrence.
 When the tire is not repairable, the new tire will match the same specifications as the original.